-During the year, Dr. Henry Ngan, Ngan Kit-ling, Fritz Helmreich, Dr. Ngan Kit-keung (up to his passing away on 15th August, 2020) and Brian Shane McElney (up to his resignation on 27th September, 2020) have served on the board of one or more of the company's subsidiary or subsidiaries.
+During the year and up to the date of this report, Dr. Henry NGAN, NGAN Kit-ling, Fritz HELMREICH and YUNG Shun-loy Jacky have served on the board of one or more of the company's subsidiary or subsidiaries.